dhanylatief/SaaS_Sales/README.md

 │                         the creator's initials, and a short `-` delimited description, e.g.
 │                         `1.0-jqp-initial-data-exploration`.
 │
-├── reports            <- Generated analysis as PowerPoint, PDF, LaTeX, etc.
+├── reports            <- Generated analysis as PDF
-|   ├── slide          <- Generated PowerPoint
+|   ├── slide          <- Generated PDF
 │   └── figures        <- Generated graphics and figures to be used in reporting │
 ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.